 - Causing the death of another person or unlawfully terminating another person’s pregnancy while committing, attempting to commit, or fleeing after committing crimes like kidnapping, rape, burglary, trespassing, etc.

 It is also considered aggravated murder if someone under the age of 13 has been killed during the time of the commission of the offense, or someone is killed when a person in detention is breaking that detention, or a law enforcement officer has been purposefully killed by a person, and the person is aware that he is killing a law enforcement officer.
 2

 Penalties for Murder and Aggravated Murder

-Depending on the case, the penalties for murder and aggravated murder include a 15 year to life imprisonment sentence, 30 years in jail, life imprisonment, and death.
+Depending on the case, the penalties for murder and aggravated murder include a sentence of 15 years to life imprisonment, 30 years in jail, and death.
 The life imprisonment penalty may be without parole.
-The court may hand out fines of up to $15,000, and in some cases up to $25,000.
+The court may hand out fines starting at $15,000 and up to $25,000 in some cases.
 If a motor vehicle was used to commit the offense, the court may impose a class 2 suspension on the offender’s driver’s license.
 3

 What is the difference between Murder and Aggravated Murder?

 Cases which are less violent and which do not involve special circumstances are charged as murder.
-Aggravated murder may involve special circumstances and heinous crimes other than murder may be committed by the offender.
+Aggravated murder may involve special circumstances, and heinous crimes other than murder may have been committed by the offender.
 Aggravated murder also often has a premeditated element to it, as compared to murder, which is committed with “malice aforethought” (intent to kill).
 Also, aggravated murder may involve the offender receiving a payment for performing the act of murder.
 4

 Burke, Meis & Associates — Columbus, OH Murder Defense Lawyer